Mekong Adventure (extended version)

 Day 7 - Hin Boun - boat journey along an underground river

-Departure by boat for an exploration of the incredible Konglor Cave – a 7 km long cavern with spectacular stalactite formations and an underground river running from end to end.
-On leaving the cave we’ll hike through the hidden valley on the far side before completing our day with a transfer to the nearby old French era river port of Thakaek, in time for sunset on the waterfront.
+Departure by boat for an exploration of the incredible Konglor Cave.
+A 7-km long underground river running through the cavern is the only access to a hidden valley in the mountain’s interior.
+We’ll travel through the cave by boat for a short hike through the farmland and villages of this highly unusual feature before completing our day with a transfer to the nearby French-era river port of Thakaek, in time for sunset on the waterfront.

 Overnight: Thakaek Transport: Minibus, Boat, Walk, Meals: B, L,

 Day 8 - Thakaek - hike through jungle and caves

 A fascinating trip through the area’s awe-inspiring limestone landscape.
 The morning will include a hike where our guide will introduce you to traditional forest food and medicines collected by the local inhabitants; a walk around the serene Nong Thao Lake to discover local fishing techniques, stopping in rarely visited villages; and a visit to a secret 300-year-old cave temple.